-The Time the Doobie Brothers Hit the Big Time With ‘Minute by Minute’
+40 Years Ago: The Doobie Brothers Hit the Big Time With ‘Minute by Minute’

 The early '70s saw the Doobie Brothers breaking through to the mainstream with a series of hit albums.
 By the middle of the decade, however, the band hit a turbulent rough patch, with co-founder Tom Johnston exiting the lineup due to health issues and burnout.
 Adding keyboard player Michael McDonald to flesh out their sound in Johnston's absence, they continued as an increasingly different-sounding group.

-By the time the Doobies released their seventh studio album, 1977's Livin' on the Fault Line, they'd used McDonald's distinctive vocals and gift for complex chord changes to move away from the guitar-oriented rock of their earlier albums, incorporating sophisticated overtones of jazz, soul, and R&B. The new sound was radio-friendly, but it put the group at an artistic crossroads, and the somewhat muted commercial reception that greeted Fault Line weighed on the band members as they returned to the studio to record the follow-up, Minute by Minute.
+By the time the Doobies released their seventh studio album, 1977's Livin' on the Fault Line, they'd used the future five-time Grammy winner's distinctive vocals and gift for complex chord changes to move away from the guitar-oriented rock of their earlier albums, incorporating sophisticated overtones of jazz, soul, and R&B. The new sound was radio-friendly, but it put the group at an artistic crossroads, and the somewhat muted commercial reception that greeted Fault Line weighed on the band members as they returned to the studio to record the follow-up, Minute by Minute.

 The rest, as Doobies fans know, is history: Released Dec.
 1, 1978, Minute by Minute went on to become the band's biggest album, a Grammy-winning chart-topper that validated their decision to open up their sound and take a chance on less stereotypically "rock 'n' roll" stuff.
 In a pair of exclusive interviews with Ultimate Classic Rock, Doobie Brothers co-founder Patrick Simmons and McDonald looked back on the album's difficult birth, massive success and continuing legacy.